-Кеу Кеу Туре Generation / Input Output Storage Zeroization Use Firmware Load Authentication Key Hardcoded RSA 2048-bit key with SHA-256 Embedded in release image Never exits the module Image in Flash memory The Flash location is write protected in hardware at the factory (i.e. not writeable by end user) and is not zeroized.
+CSP СЅР Туре Generation / Input Output Storage Zeroization Use User password Minimum of eight characters of alphanumeric string Initial password generated internally using DRBG, password changes entered into module via a console port or over SSH Initially generated password provided to the User on CLI/EMA over encrypted session, changed password never exits the module Plaintext (hashed) on SSD and in RAM Zeroized when the password is updated with a new one Authenticating the User Firmware Load Authentication Key Hardcoded RSA 2048- bit key with SHA-256 Embedded in release image Never exits the module Image in Flash memory The Flash location is write protected in hardware at the factory (i.e. not writeable by end user) and is not zeroized.
 Verify RSA signature of firmware image digest

-2.8 EMI/EMC
+2.8 EMI / EMC

-The module was tested and found to be conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).
+The modules were tested and found to be conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).